Package 'MortalityLaws'

 LT6

-# In this examples we are using the ages (x) and death rates (mx) from
+# This example reuses the ages (x) and death rates (mx) from Example 3.

-# example 3.
-Note that 'ax' must have the same length as the 'x' vector
+# Note that 'ax' must have the same length as 'x', otherwise an error

 my_ax <- c(0.1, 1.5, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2,